 - Dojo training

-There are some minimum requirements to get maximum performance on your mission.
+These are minimum requirements to get maximum performance on your Executive Development Mission.

 For those needing to pay in installments the following schedule applies: